-Scale The origins of democracy can be traced to ancient and medieval city states(Ancient Greece) where citizens were able to participate directly in political life.
+Scale The origins of democracy can be traced to ancient and medieval city states (Ancient Greece) where citizens were able to participate directly in political life.
 Historically, it was thought that democracy was possible only in small states, where decisions were made through face-to-face discussions in the town square.
-The development of representative institutions enabled democracy to be practiced on the scale of the nation state, but the problem of scale remained.
+The development of representative institutions

 Increasing the size of the political unit has a number of consequences.
-As the geographical distance between the government and the people grows, the more difficult it becomes for the people to make their voices heard, the more elites at the Centre begin to dominate the political process and the less likely it becomes that the rulers will understand the needs, aspirations and priorities of the people.
+As the geographical distance between the government and the people grows, the more difficult it becomes for the people to make their voices heard, the more elites at the Centre begin to dominate the political process and the less likely it becomes that the rulers will understand the needs, aspirations, and priorities of the people.
 This can lead to unpopular, inappropriate and unworkable policies, as well as to a sense of alienation and frustration that can damage the reputation of the political system as a whole.